 Not solely for meeting someone of course!
 Borrowing a friend’s dog or getting your own (if you’ve been thinking about it) can help you meet more fellow locals.
 As someone who loves pets, I’m biased here, but hear me out!
 Dog walks get you out of the house (where other people are).
 You become more conscious of your surroundings and even feel happier and healthier.
 You are also more likely to attract other people who are animal-friendly too.
 Photos of you with a dog on your dating app profile even make you more attractive to potential matches!

-I hope you have more ideas to use dating apps happily and productively, reduce dating app fatigue or to find love in person.
-If you want more help with your dating life: you can contact me here for bespoke 1:1 dating coaching; and sign up here for my latest free monthly content (if you are someone naughty who hasn’t already)!
+I hope you now have more ideas to use dating apps happily and productively, reduce dating app fatigue or to find love in person.
+If you want more life musings, you can sign up here for my latest free monthly content!

 This story includes a couple of affiliate links for 3rd party books I love.